NayanBramhane/um-secure-file-storing/README.md

 ## Installation Guide

 1. Download repo and unzip it.
-2. Open terminal under this repo and run `yarn` to install all dependencies
+2. Open terminal under this repo and run `npm install` to install all dependencies
 3. Now, create .env file in the root directory and copy the data from .env.sample file
 4. Now, Create your firebase project on firebase console and fill your credentials in .env file
-5. Now, run `yarn dev` to run development server.
+5. Now, run `npm start` to run development server.

 ## Technologies Used